Mom’s Buttermilk Banana Bread

 NOTES

--My mom's recipe doesn't include vanilla or cinnamon, these are just personal preferences.
+-My mom's recipe doesn't include vanilla or cinnamon; these are just personal preferences.

 Nutrition

-Serving: 32serving | Calories: 131kcal | Carbohydrates: 18g | Protein: 2g | Fat: 6g | Saturated Fat: 2g | Cholesterol: 20mg | Sodium: 146mg | Potassium: 70mg | Fiber: 1g | Sugar: 9g | Vitamin A: 118IU | Vitamin C: 1mg | Calcium: 12mg | Iron: 1mg
+Serving: 32serving | Calories: 130kcal | Carbohydrates: 18g | Protein: 2g | Fat: 6g | Saturated Fat: 2g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 1g | Trans Fat: 0.1g | Cholesterol: 20mg | Sodium: 139mg | Potassium: 71mg | Fiber: 1g | Sugar: 9g | Vitamin A: 118IU | Vitamin C: 1mg | Calcium: 13mg | Iron: 1mg

 **NOTE: The pictures for the recipe have been UPDATED!
 I originally had a picture of this bread in a miniature loaf pan.
 You can still bake these in mini loaf pans, just adjust the time accordingly.**